The Selenium Library

 Opens a new browser window at the passed url.

-Stores the text contents of the element pointed by xpath to the runtime variable rtvVariableName.
+Stores the text contents of the element pointed by selectors to the runtime variable rtvVariableName.
 See Runtime Variables.

 sn.switchFrame(frameName)